How to Set Your Air Conditioner for Vacation

 Programmable thermostats are a great option for conserving money and energy while you are on vacation without worrying that your home will suffer any type of negative repercussions.
 With a programmable thermostat, you have the option to set your thermostat to a vacation schedule.
 Rather than coming home to a temperature that is too warm, you can still come home to a comfortably cool environment.
 It’s even possible to use your laptop or phone to control some programmable thermostats.
 This option is ideal if you happen to have someone pet-sitting or house-sitting because you have the flexibility to adjust your thermostat while someone is occupying the home.
 More sophisticated models even provide the ability to control the temperature for specific zones.

 Are you interested in receiving more advice before leaving for your vacation?
-If so, contact Air Docs of the Treasure Coast for more information about setting the right temperature for your home in Vero Beach or the surrounding area before you leave for vacation or to discuss the benefits of a programmable thermostat.
+If so, contact Air Docs Heating & Cooling for more information about setting the right temperature for your home in Vero Beach or the surrounding area before you leave for vacation or to discuss the benefits of a programmable thermostat.
 Our team can also schedule an annual AC maintenance visit to ensure your system is operating as it should and help to prevent any issues, such as leaks, while you are away.